Zaltarba/blog/_pages/teaching.md

 # Dauphine PSL - Master 222

 This [GitHub Repository](https://github.com/Zaltarba/PSL_python_for_finance/tree/main) contains all the materials for the course Introduction to Python 2025 at Université Paris Dauphine.
+The group project instructions are also at this page.

 ### Session 1